erikabarcott/packer-builder-profitbricks/README.md

 make install
 ```

-If the build is successful, you should now have `packer-builder-profitbricks`
+If the build is successful, you should now have the `packer-builder-profitbricks`
-binary in your `~/.packer.d/plugins` if you are using Linux or Mac or on Windows `%APPDATA%/packer.d/plugins` directory and you are
+binary in:

+* Linux/Mac: the `~/.packer.d/plugins` directory.
+* Windows: the `%APPDATA%/packer.d/plugins` directory.

-ready to get going with packer.
+If this binary is in the right location, you are ready to get started with Packer.

 ## Download the plugin

-Alternatively you can download prebuilt binaries from https://github.com/profitbricks/packer-builder-profitbricks/releases/tag/v1.0.0.
-Once you have downloaded binary for your distribution.
-Place the binary to  `~/.packer.d/plugins` if you are using Linux or Mac or on Windows `%APPDATA%/packer.d/plugins` directory.
+Alternatively, you can download prebuilt binaries from https://github.com/profitbricks/packer-builder-profitbricks/releases/tag/v1.0.0.

+After you have downloaded the binary for your operating system:

+* Linux/Mac: Place the binary in the  `~/.packer.d/plugins` directory.
+* Windows: Place the binary in the `%APPDATA%/packer.d/plugins` directory.

 ## Example

-Once you've setup the above, you are good to go with an example.
+Once you have set everything up, you are ready to start with an example.
 To get a quick start run:

 ```shell